 Blood pressure: systolic and diastolic blood pressure

-Place the cuff around the arm and take a blood pressure reading, which consists of two numbers, systolic and diastolic.
+Place the cuff around the arm and take a blood pressure reading consisting of two numbers: systolic and diastolic.

 Systolic blood pressure is usually the higher number in the reading.
 It measures the pressure exerted by the heart on each heartbeat.
-Diastolic blood pressure, or the usually lower number in the reading, measures the pressure exerted on the heart between two beats of the heart.
+Diastolic blood pressure, or the usually lower number in the reading, measures the heart's pressure between two beats of the heart.

 Why monitor blood pressure?